-In hindsight, we can see that DAT was product twilight product.
-As the sun set on cassette, it was an attempt to bridge the discontinuous technology change to digital music production.
-It was a twilight product because it didn’t reimagine the existing technology to offer enough of a new advantage nor eliminate enough of the old disadvantages.
+In hindsight, we can see that DAT was a twilight product.
+As the sun set on the cassette era, DAT was an attempt to bridge the discontinuous technology change to digital music production.
+It was a twilight product because it didn't sufficiently reimagine the existing technology to offer enough of a new advantage nor did it eliminate enough of the old disadvantages.

 We often see such twilight products right before a major, discontinuous shift.

-I think we’re in such a period when it comes to software development and deployment for cloud native systems.
-The products we have attempt to take the traditional model into the new environment.
-But they don’t yet reimagine the world of software development enough.
-Ten years from now, we will see that they offer some advantages but also carry forward baggage from the client-server era.
-(E.g., Unix-like full operating systems, coding one process at a time, treating network as a secondary concern, ignoring memory hierarchy in the languages.)
+I think we're in such a period when it comes to software development and deployment for cloud native systems.
+The tools we have attempt to take the traditional model into the new environment.
+But they don't yet reimagine the world of software development enough.
+Ten years from now, we will see that they offered some advantages but also carried forward baggage from the client-server era.
+Unix-like full operating systems, coding one process at a time, treating network as a secondary concern, ignoring memory hierarchy in the languages.

 Whatever the "operating system for the cloud" is, we haven't seen it yet.